 Fig. 3: An example of a blockDAG G and the operation of the greedy algorithm to construct its blue set $BLUE_k(G)$ set, under the parameter k=3.
 The small circle near each block X represents its score, namely, the number of blue blocks in the DAG past(X).
 The algorithm selects the chain greedily, starting from the highest scoring tip M, then selecting its predecessor K (the highest scoring tip in past(M)), then H, D (breaking the C, D, E tie arbitrarily), and finally Genesis.
 For methodological reasons, we add to this chain a hypothetical "virtual" block V - a block whose past equals the entire current DAG.
 Blocks in the chain (genesis, D, H, K, M, V) are marked with a light-blue shade.
 Using this chain, we construct the DAG's set of blue blocks, $BLUE_k(G)$.
 The set is constructed recursively, starting with an empty one, as follows: In step 1 we visit D and add genesis to the blue set (it is the only block in past(D)).
-Next, in step 2, we visit H and add to $BLUE_k(G)$ blocks that are blue in past(H), namely, C, D, E. In step 3 we visit K and add H, I; note that block B is in past(K) but was not added to the blue set, since it has 4 blue blocks in its anticone.
-In step 4 we visit M and add K to the blue set; again, note that $F \in past(M)$ could not be added to the blue set due to its large blue anticone.
-Finally, in step 5, we visit the block virtual(G) = V, and add M and anticone.
+Next, in step 2, we visit B and add to $BLUE_k(G)$ blocks that are blue in past(H), namely, C, D, E. In step 3 we visit B and add B, B, note that block B is in Past(E) but was not added to the blue set, since it has 4 blue blocks in its anticone.
+In step 4 we visit B and add B to the blue set; again, note that B0 could not be added to the blue set due to its large blue anticone.
+Finally, in step 5, we visit the block B1 caving B2 away due to its large blue anticone.

 given in Section 1 in relation to the Maximum k-cluster SubDAG problem.
-They only differ in that, instead of searching for the maximal k-cluster, we are hoping to maximize it via the tip with maximal cluster and then adding blocks from its anticone.
-Thus, the reader should think of our algorithm (informally) as approximating the optimal solution to the Maximum k-cluster SubDAG problem.
+They differ in that, instead of searching for the maximal k-cluster, we are hoping to maximize it via the tip with maximal cluster and then adding blocks from its anticone.
+We emphasize that this addition of blocks may end up violating the k-cluster property of the selected set.
+Thus, the solution outputted by our algorithm serves as a proxy - rather than a formal approximation - to the optimal solution to the Maximum k-cluster SubDAG problem.
+We prove the security of the algorithm, in formal terms, in Section 5.